kean/CreateAPI/Docs/ConfigOptions.md

 **Type:** Bool<br />
 **Default:** `true`

-If set to `trie`, uses the `default` value from the schema for the generated property for booleans
+If set to `true`, uses the `default` value from the schema for the generated property for booleans

 <br/>

-## entities.isInliningPropertiesFromReferencedSchemas
+## entities.inlineReferencedSchemas

 **Type:** Bool<br />
 **Default:** `false`